HafsaZahran1/Predictive-Analytics-for-Business-Nanodegree/README.md

 This repository contains projects for Udacity's Predictive Analytics for Business Nanodegree.

-Project list - For each course I have provided provided a course content available on the Udacity website.
+Project list - For each course I have provided a course content available on the Udacity website.

 1 Problem Solving-with Advanced Analytics by Alteryx